algosup/2022-2023-project-5-algorithmics-Team-4/Specifications/Functional_Specifications.md

 ## I. Introduction

-The main objective of this project is to build a software who determine the quantities of champagne in the correct proportions for the blending of the Krug Grande Cuvée.
-Our client for this project is the Champagne House Krug.
+The main objective of this project is to build software that determines the quantities of champagne in the correct proportions for the blending of the Krug Grande Cuvée.
+Our client for this project is the Champagne House, Krug.

 ### 1. Purpose of the document